redbubble/rb-graphql-template/README.md

 ```

 # Performance Testing

+*Note.
+There are incompatibilities with Gatling & the Netty that Finagle uses at present, the performance tests may not work.
+If you want to use them, the recommendation is to move back down to Scala 2.11 (for all deps) and use that Gatling version.*

 Performance testing uses [Gattling](http://gatling.io/), and live in the `perf/src/it` directory.
 You can run
 all performance tests using the following: